Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 Xi’an truly comes alive in spring: everyone shakes off their winter blankets to stroll through the vibrant Muslim Quarter, savoring plenty of spicy street food snacks.
 Spring in Xi’an meant spontaneous, fun nights eating spicy skewers on street corners, some of the most beautiful memories I have from my time there.

-In addition, spring is the moment to hike Mount Hua, one of Taoism’s sacred mountains.
+In addition, spring is the moment to hike Mount Hua, one of the best things to do in Xi’an, if you’re around.
 The climb to the top of the mountain is steep, but the view once on top is unforgettable.
 You can also take the chance to visit the Terracotta Army and (maybe) avoid some of the crowds during this period of the year.

 Xian City Walls